-A two-time national champion player, assistant coach Calvin Beamon works with the Gamecock hitters and outfielders in his third year at South Carolina.
+A two-time national champion player, assistant coach Calvin Beamon, in his fifth year at South Carolina, works with the Gamecock hitters and outfielders.

-Over his three years, the Gamecocks' team batting average has jumped to .301 in 2013, only the second team batting average over .300 in team history.
-In 2012 and 2013, the team posted slugging percentages over .400, matching what the team had done in the first 30 years combined.
-The three years with on-base percentages over .340 also matches what the squad had done in the first 29 years of recorded stats.
+Over his five years, the Gamecocks’ team batting average has never been below .265, jumping to a high of .301 in 2013, only the second team batting average over .300 in team history.
+The five years with on-base percentages over .340 surpasses what the squad had done in the first 29 years of recorded stats.

 The 2011 Gamecocks showed massive improvements at the plate after Beamon's arrival, posting a batting average 51 points better than the year prior, an on-base percentage 54 points improved and a slugging percentage 92 points higher.
 The team improved in every statistical category, scoring 89 more runs and posting 130 more hits.
 His outfielders also posted 19 assists and were a part of five of the Gamecocks' 26 double plays.

 Beamon won two national titles during his collegiate baseball career, first at the College of Southern Nevada as the program won the 2003 NJCAA baseball title before being a part of Texas' 2005 College World Series champs.
 While at CSN, which plays in a wood-bat conference, Beamon hit .342 with seven doubles and five triples during his freshman season before posting a .295 batting average as a sophomore, stealing 23 bases in 25 attempts.

 Starting 24 games for the Longhorns, Beamon hit .253 in 99 at bats, scoring 20 times on the year.
 He moved back to the Silver State to play his final season at UNLV.
 During that 2007 season with the Rebels, Beamon got on base at a .375 clip while hitting .298.
 He also stole 17 bags during his senior season.